 Tune Up Grease Is Still Useful Today

 Since dielectric grease is both an electrical insulator and a lubricant, it has a ton of uses in a modern vehicle.
-It mitigates electrical arcing across connector pins, keeps rubber parts from drying out, and coats dissimilar metals to prevent seizing.
+It mitigates electrical shorts across connector pins, keeps rubber parts from drying out, and coats dissimilar metals to prevent seizing.

 Conversely, if you’ve ever had to unplug an ancient electrical connector, only to find it’s fused tight inside the opposite receptacle, then you know how helpful a little dab of dielectric grease can be when assembling (and disassembling) components.

 But note that we said “dab” right there.
 Knowing how much dielectric grease to apply is critical, as too much can actually prevent a good electrical connection.
 In most cases, a small layer of grease is all you’ll need, particularly if you’re using it on a precise electrical component like a sensor connector or ECU port.